Specialties

 - Explain the importance of correcting hypoxia in respiratory failure (CR3)

-- Explain why oxygen replacement can cause deterioration or improvement in a patient with respiratory failure (CR3)
+- Explain why oxygen replacement can cause deterioration as well as improvement in a patient with respiratory failure (CR3)

-- Describe treatment options for patients with ventilatory failure including: non-invasive ventilation; continuous positive airways pressure (CPAP); bi-phasic positive airways pressure (biPAP); invasive ventilation (CR3)
+- Be aware of the treatment options for patients with ventilatory failure including: (a) non-invasive ventilation (NIV or BIPAP) & (b) continuous positive airways pressure (CPAP) (CR3)

 - Discuss situations in which treatment may not be appropriate for ventilatory failure and describe palliative measures that could be used to relieve symptoms in these patients (CR3)